 Once you decide the type of meetup community you want to build, you can decide on a meetup plan to purchase.
 It’s possible to use WordPress for this (using booking plugins or RSVP plugins), but what is nice about Meetup is that it is a familiar place for many people with millions of monthly views.
 Software + Community is a powerful combo.

 Meetup has a couple of pricing options based on what country you live in.

 Once you choose the plan that best suits you, you’ll unlock all the features and amenities to start your group.
 Your group will go through a short review period from the powers that be, but you will have access to customize your group still.
-You’ll be lead through a series of questions allowing you to express your group’s mission.
+You’ll be led through a series of questions allowing you to express your group’s mission.
 We suggest you do not put this off but complete it immediately.
-Finally, you’ll be directed to your brand new group.
+Finally, you’ll be directed to your brand-new group.
 A blank slate but ready for community building.
 Meetup will start promoting your new group to local, like-minded folks, so create your header photo as soon as possible.
 Once this is completed, it’s time to create your first event!

 Hosting a Meetup